6 Ways to Keep Your Yoga Practice Going Over the Winter Break!

 Good poses to work with include Downward Facing Dog, Plank to Up Dog, Triangle Pose, Warrior I and II, Tree Pose, Fish, Bridge, Head-to-Knee Pose (Janu-Sirsana), Seated or Lying Twist, Shoulderstand or Legs Up the Wall Pose (Viparita Karani).
 Don’t forget, the Six Movements of the Spine (warm-ups) are also essential, and Lunges are key to healthy hamstrings and back.

 5. Call Dream to set up a Private Session with one of Dream’s instructors.
 A private class is an excellent way to deepen your understanding of specific postures, and breathing and meditation practices; or to explore how these practices may be adapted therapeutically to heal or strengthen your body, mind and spirit.
 You can also ask for Home Practice Routine designed especially for you!
-Find more information about External link opens in new tab or windowprivate sessions and fees here.
+Find more information about private sessions and fees here.